 On the Edge?
 Technology adds efficiency and productivity to information searches.
 The Web is a tool for growth and progress in the Information Age.
 Pewinternet.org reported digital readiness gaps remain in some communities.

 In the Bag?
 It is impossible to keep up with all of the aspects of technology.
 From site appearance to server-side programming or from multimedia sound to visual effects requires huge leaps.
 Technology continues to change.

 Match Play?
-Keeping up with and mastering the rapidly-changing jargon of technology requires great effort.
-Tools to learn technology are readily available online and in local schools and libraries.
+Simply keeping up with the rapidly-changing jargon of technology requires great effort.
+Tools to learn technology are readily available online and in local schools or libraries.
 Many courses are free.

 Regifting?
 On August 6, 1991, inventor Berners-Lee invited collaboration with his World Wide Web concept.
 Who would have guessed how many doors this humble start would open for human interaction?